BELIEFS

 What holds our fellowship together

-1. We believe God, who created the entire universe, is deserving of perfect obedience and wholehearted worship from every human individual, and He has made this right clear to everyone on earth.
+- We believe God, who created the entire universe, is deserving of perfect obedience and wholehearted worship from every human individual, made in his image, and He has made this right clear to everyone on earth.
+Every person is born a sinner and has chosen by nature to sin against the perfectly righteous, holy God who created them, and is without excuse for their sin.

-6. Whoever places their personal trust in Jesus Christ’s death as a perfect substitute on their own behalf, and in Christ’s literal, physical, resurrection from the dead, is freed from both the punishment and power of sin.
+- Jesus Christ rose from the dead on the third day after His execution, as prophesied in the Holy Scriptures, and He was vindicated of any and all charges of sin.
+Whoever places their personal trust in Jesus Christ’s death as a perfect substitute on their own behalf, and in Christ’s literal, physical, resurrection from the dead, is freed from both the punishment and power of sin.

 The Church